Leixlip Confey railway station

 Leixlip Confey is a railway station in the north-eastern corner of County Kildare, Ireland.
 It is one of two stations that serve the civil parish of Leixlip, the other being Leixlip Louisa Bridge.
 Both stations lie on the Dublin to Maynooth commuter route.

 Location and access

 The station lies at the Captain's Hill end of Leixlip, north of the town centre, and is on the R149 regional road.
+It is also 300m from bus stops 3993 and 3996, which are served by the C5, L54, L58, L59 and X31 routes, all operated by Dublin Bus.

 Facilities

 The station has around 40 paid parking spaces, is wheelchair accessible and has two ticket vending machines.

 History

 The station was opened on 2 July 1990 as a single platform halt with a portable cabin used as an office.
 It was upgraded in the early 2000s following a major upgrade of the Western Commuter line.